17 cultural clashes this European had in America

 Some of the consumerism is difficult to avoid when you are flooded with advertising, but some of it really is entirely the person's own fault for being so wasteful.

 The best example I can think of by far is Apple fanboyism.
-So many Americans waste so much cash to have the latest iteration of Apple’s iPhone, iPad, or Macbook.
-When you buy one that’s fine – I personally don’t like Apple products (I find the operating system too restrictive), but there are many good arguments for why it could be better.
-I also like to have a good smartphone and laptop for example, and I’m as much a consumer as you if you happen to have an Apple equivalent.
+So many Americans waste so much cash to have the latest iteration of Apple's iPhone, iPad, or Macbook.
+When you buy one that's fine – I personally don't like Apple products (I find the operating system too restrictive), but there are many good arguments for why it could be better, and I have to own an iPad anyway for my technical work with certain apps.
+I also like to have a good smartphone and laptop for example, and I'm as much a consumer as you if you happen to have an Apple equivalent.

-The problem is when you replace your iPhone 4 with an iPhone 4S, and do it along with an army of millions of other sheep for no good reason.
-It’s pointless and wasteful consumerism at its best.
+The problem is when you replace your iPhone 6 with an iPhone6S, and do it along with an army of millions of other sheep for no good reason.
+It's pointless and wasteful consumerism at its best.

-I actually took advantage of this when I was in Austin this year.
+I actually took advantage of this when I was in Austin years ago and only the original iPad had been out.
 I waited until the day the iPad 2 was announced and as I predicted there were 20 new ads per minute on Craigslist in that city alone from desperate fanboys trying to sell their iPad 1.
-Since my laptop is so big (I consider it a portable desktop), it was worth my while to invest in a tablet and I convinced one idiot to sell me his with a bluetooth keyboard case for $250.
-(I’ve written a few blog posts on it in cafés so it was worth my investment) He was so desperate to have the latest version that was ever so slightly thinner and faster, and with a camera that makes you look like an idiot when you point your iPad at something, but otherwise basically exactly the same.
+I convinced one guy to sell me his with a bluetooth keyboard case for a quarter of the original price, just 2 months after he bought it!
+He was so desperate to have the latest version that was ever so slightly thinner and faster, and with a camera that makes you look like an idiot when you point your iPad at something, but otherwise basically exactly the same.

 What makes it worse is that these people sometimes claim to not have much money and Apple products are added to their “necessities” list.
 The gobshite I bought my iPad from sighed when I told him what I do, and he said that he wished he had the money to travel.
 I wish he had the common sense to realise that if he stopped wasting his money he'd have plenty left over.